Tour added to wishlist!

 Spooky season: Haunting destinations around the world

-Written by: Amy Fiske - Paid Media Specialist & Co-ordinator at Explore Worldwide
+Written by: Amy Fiske - Paid Media Specialist & Co-Ordinator at Explore Worldwide

-Date Published: 30 September 2024
+Date Published: 10 September 2025

 Often, when you're travelling, the experiences that stay with you are the ones you didn't see coming.
 It could be an incredible wildlife sighting or a once-in-a-lifetime sunset.
 Or it could be a supernatural story that sends shivers down your spine and keeps you up all night.